Cyber00011011/Cyber00011011.github.io/_posts/2021-02-01-Exploring_APT_Actors.md

 ## Who are APT Actors

-I took data from the Mitra list of APT Groups and dropped that into excel.
+I took data from the Mitre Groups list of APT Groups and dropped that into excel.
 With a little clean up of the data I had 123 groups list.
 I then added a new colum for most likely country of origin and populated the column from reading the threat Actor description.
 I validated my thinking by also checking the Malpedia list of actors, and Fireeye's list of APT actors.
 When I was all said and done, I did a simple GroupBy Country to see the top countries associated with APT Threat actors.
 There is a large number of groups where the Country of origin is unknown.
 When I was looking over the unknown groups they largely seemed to be organized crime groups, verses a nation state.

 ![APT Actors](/images/apt_image.PNG)